Griffin Health Services Corporation Board of Directors

 A Griffin Corporator since 1989, Mr. Zaprzalka is a partner in the firm, Apicella, Testa & Company, P.C., in Shelton.
 He received his Bachelor Degree in Accounting from Fairfield University, served as manager of accounting at Gaylord Hospital for several years and is a consultant to numerous medical practices.

 He serves on the board of the Valley Community Foundation, the Parish council of St. Michael’s Church, and is a corporator of both the Valley United Way and Boys & Girls Club of Lower Naugatuck Valley.
 He is also a member of the American Institute of CPAs and Connecticut Society of CPAs.

 Mr. Zaprzalka is a lifelong Valley resident and currently lives in Seymour with his wife, Laura and two children, Alyssa and Andrew.

-George S. Logan – Third Vice Chairman
+George S. Logan – Second Vice Chairman

 State Sen. George S. Logan represents the 17th District, which includes Ansonia, Beacon Falls, Bethany, Derby, Hamden, Naugatuck and Woodbridge.